 Many business owners underestimate the importance of market research.
 No matter what size or type of business you run, performing market research is critical to your overall success, as it serves as the foundation of your entire business strategy, from sales and marketing to product development.

 Typically, when business leaders hear the phrase “market research,” their thoughts immediately go to competitive research.
-While competitive research is an important aspect of market research, since it helps business owners see how they measure up to others within the marketplace, it’s not the only aspect of market research.
+While competitive research is an important part of market research, it’s not the only aspect that matters to businesses.
 Consumer market research, or the collection of data regarding customers’ preferences and behaviors, is also critical.

 Consumer preferences and behaviors are in a constant state of flux, meaning it’s important for businesses to stay up on the latest trends.
 Sheryl Pattek, a VP and Analyst at Forrester, told Mashable that consumer market research is the key to successfully targeting and servicing today’s customers.

 “With the advent of digital channels and changes in consumer behavior, we believe the only competitive advantage companies will have is systematically understanding and then serving these increasingly powerful customers.
 It means taking a view and changing your inside-out view to an outside-in view, and reinventing the way you go to market, as well as your organizational design around the customer,” she said.

 There are many ways to gather consumer market research, but I recommend small businesses start with these three:

 Often, one of the best ways to get inside the minds of your consumers and understand their likes and dislikes is to actually poll a sample of your current customers.
 Surveys have proven to be effective in gathering useful information.

 However, it’s important that you craft a well-thought-out survey to ensure you don’t waste precious time and money.